 VARICOSE VEINS

-Venous disease (varicose veins, chronic venous insufficiency) is a common problem affecting the general population throughout the world.
-In India, it is estimated that around 15-20% of population is suffering from vein disease.
-As a clinician, I have come across few consistent and practical hurdles in the management of these patients:
+Chronic Venous Disease (Varicose Veins, Venous leg ulcers, Spider Veins) is a common problem affecting the general population throughout the world.
+In India, it is estimated that nearly 50% of the adult population is suffering from vein disease.
+There are a few consistent and practical hurdles in the management of these patients:

 a)Lack of awareness